-Facebook and many other social media sites in Asia allow you to add or edit your blood type which supposedly helps others to learn more about you.
+Facebook and many other social media sites in Asia allow you to add or edit your blood type, which, supposedly, helps others to learn more about you.
+Here is the proof:

 Well, does it at least work?
-You judge.
-Here is what this theory is saying…
+You be the judge.

 Blood Type A Personality Type

-The best jobs for this personality type are jobs that don’t require much contact with other people like programmers, accountants, writers or librarians.
+The best jobs for this personality type are those that don’t require much contact with other people, like programmers, accountants, writers, or librarians.

 What about love?
-They are most compatible with their own type or AB type.
+They are most compatible with their own type or AB types.

 Blood Type Personality B